How to reconcile Square income

 Recording Square CASH that is banked (not relevant for most organisations)

-If you wish to bank cash from your till, then to record this within ExpensePlus, you need to go to the Bank Deposit screen, and record the cash being banked in the 'Plus Cash Added from Petty Cash / Till System' section.
+If you wish to bank cash from your till, to record this within ExpensePlus, you need to go to the Bank Deposit screen, and use the 'Plus Cash Added from Petty Cash / Till System' section to record the cash being banked.

 This will automatically create an entry in your Square account in ExpensePlus, causing your Square balance to reduce - reflecting that the money has been banked.